-This policy takes account of the "Keeping Children Safe in Education' September 2024' statutory guidance and makes frequent references to it.
-KCSIE 2024
+This policy takes account of the "Keeping Children Safe In Education" September 2022. statutory guidance and makes frequent references to it.
+KCSIE 2022

-This policy provides information regarding different types of abuse and encompasses other statutory and non-statutory documentation and legislation (shown in Appendix 2 of this policy).
+This policy provides information regarding different types of abuse, and encompasses other statutory and non-statutory documentation and legislation (shown in Appendix 2 of this policy).

-The policy outlines the procedures that the school has in place to ensure all children in our care receive effective support, protection and justice.
-Preventative education is effective within our whole school approach and prepares children for life in modern Britain with a zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+The policy outlines the procedures that the Federation has in place to ensure all children in our care receive effective support, protection and justice.
+Preventative education is effective within our whole Federation approach and prepares children for life in modern Britain with a zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.

-The policy is hyperlinked to relevant statutory documentation and guidance to provide easy access for additional information/clarification.
+The policy is hyperlinked to relevant statutory documentation and auidance to provide easy access for additional information/clarification.